 Ahmad Abuhamda, Vice President

 Born in Kuwait, Ahmad Abuhamda is of Palestinian descent.
-He is a certified Project Management Professional (PMP), and works as a senior project manager at BAE Systems.
-Ahmad has helped plan several events and conferences for Islamic Relief USA, the Islamic Society of North American (ISNA), and the All Dulles Area Muslim Society (ADAMS), his local mosque where he has been an active member for 7 years.
-Ahmad received a Bachelors degree in Computer Engineering from the University of Texas at Dallas, and is currently pursing a MBA degree from Indiana University’s Kelley School of Business, while serving on the Student Advisory Board.
+He is a certified Project Management Professional (PMP), and works as a senior IT project manager in the DC metro area.
+Ahmad has helped plan several events and conferences for Islamic Relief USA, the Islamic Society of North American (ISNA), and the All Dulles Area Muslim Society (ADAMS), his local mosque where he has been an active member since 2005.
+He is also a regular khateeb at various locations in the DC area.
+Ahmad holds a Bachelors degree in Computer Engineering from the University of Texas at Dallas, and an MBA from Indiana University’s Kelley School of Business.
 Ahmad lives in Northern Virginia (DC Metro) with his wife and two kids.

 Zeenath Sheikh, General Secretary

 Zeenath Sheikh, a Senior Project Manager at Huntington National Bank, has a Master’s degree from Ohio University and is a certified Project Management Professional (PMP) with Lean Six Sigma Black Belt Training.